mxagar/software_devops_ibm/09_Docker_Kubernetes/README.md

-docker tag 	# Creates a tag for a target image that refers to a source image. docker –version 	# Displays the version of the Docker CLI. exit 	# Closes the terminal session. export MY_NAMESPACE 	vExports a namespace as an environment variable. git clone 	# Clones the git repository that contains the artifacts needed. ibmcloud cr images 	# Lists images in the IBM Cloud Container Registry. ibmcloud cr login 	# Logs your local Docker daemon into IBM Cloud Container Registry. ibmcloud cr namespaces 	# Views the namespaces you have access to. ibmcloud cr region-set 	# Ensures that you are targeting the region appropriate to your cloud account. ibmcloud target 	# Provides information about the account you’re targeting. ibmcloud version 	# Displays the version of the IBM Cloud CLI. ls 	# Lists the contents of this directory to see the artifacts.
+docker tag 	# Creates a tag for a target image that refers to a source image. docker –version 	# Displays the version of the Docker CLI. exit 	# Closes the terminal session.

+export MY_NAMESPACE 	# Exports a namespace as an environment variable. ibmcloud cr images 	# Lists images in the IBM Cloud Container Registry. ibmcloud cr login 	# Logs your local Docker daemon into IBM Cloud Container Registry. ibmcloud cr namespaces 	# Views the namespaces you have access to. ibmcloud cr region-set 	# Ensures that you are targeting the region appropriate to your cloud account. ibmcloud target 	# Provides information about the account you’re targeting. ibmcloud version 	# Displays the version of the IBM Cloud CLI.
 ```

 ## 2. Setup and Installation